Develop in the IDE

 |Drag and drop||Drag and drop files located in the file explorer, and use the file breadcrumb on the top of the IDE for quick, linear navigation.
 Access adjacent files in the same file by right-clicking on the breadcrumb file.|

 |Organize tabs and files||- Move your tabs around to reorganize your work in the IDE |

-- Right-click on a tab to view and select a list of actions to take
+- Right-click on a tab to view and select a list of actions, including duplicate files

 - Close multiple, unsaved tabs to batch save your work